zaach/jison/README.md

 Usage from a CommonJS module
 ----------------------------

-You can generate parsers programatically from JavaScript as well.
+You can generate parsers programmatically from JavaScript as well.
 Assuming Jison is in your CommonJS environment's load path:

 ```javascript
 // mygenerator.js